 - Date who you want.
 It doesn’t matter if your friends don’t like their jacket.

 - You don’t have to change to be loved.

 - Don’t have unprotected sex with Kenickie, or anyone really.

-- If a guy has a best friend who’s a girl and they hang out all the time, that girl is already probably in love with him, even if she dresses like a demolition derby driver.
+- When a guy has a best friend who’s a girl and they hang out all the time, that girl is already probably in love with him, although she dresses like a demolition derby driver.

-- If someone plans an elaborate first date to try to win your love, and isn’t happy just to meet and talk over coffee, it’s probably a desperate attempt to paper over their own insecurities and trap you into something!
+- If someone plans an elaborate first date to try to win your love, and isn’t happy just to meet and talk over coffee, it’s probably a desperate attempt to paper over their own insecurities!